 Conference of States Parties to the Arms Trade Treaty

-- Mexico presided over the First Conference of States Parties from 24-27 August 2015 in Mexico City, Mexico.
+- Ambassador Jorge Lomónaco of Mexico presided over the First Conference of States Parties from 24-27 August 2015 in Mexico City, Mexico.

-- Nigeria presided over the Second Conference of States Parties from 22-26 August 2016 in Geneva, Switzerland.
+- Ambassador Emmanuel E. Imohe of Nigeria presided over the Second Conference of States Parties from 22-26 August 2016, in Geneva, Switzerland.

-- Finland presided over the Third Conference of States Parties from 11-15 September 2017 in Geneva, Switzerland
+- Ambassador Klaus Korhonenof Finland presided over the Third Conference of States Parties from 11-15 September 2017, in Geneva, Switzerland

-- Japan will preside over the Fourth Conference of States Parties from 20-24 August 2018, in Tokyo, Japan
+- Ambassador Nobushige Takamizawa of Japan presided over the Fourth Conference of States Parties from 20-24 August 2018, in Tokyo, Japan

 The adoption of the Arms Trade Treaty was a historic victory.
 However, its humanitarian impact will depend on the effectiveness of its implementation.
 The CSP is an important part of this, since the annual forum is where States Parties, signatories, UN bodies and civil society meet to assess and discuss implementation progress.